Legal Brand GuidelinesFebruar 2023

 Our primary logo is unique and bespoke.
 It is displayed on all pages of the Trustpilot websites, in our reviews and ratings and by our customers.
 You can find a list of Trustpilot’s logos in your Business Account.

 The TrustScore is an overall measurement of reviewer rating based on all the service and location reviews a business receives on Trustpilot:

 TrustScore as it appears on a Trustpilot profile page

 After it’s calculated, the TrustScore is visualized into a star rating from 1 to 5 stars, including half stars (“Star Rating”):

-The TrustScore and Star Rating are central to our Brand, allowing businesses to build trust with new customers and keep existing customers coming back for more.
-You can find out more about the TrustScore and Star Ratings by visiting our Support Center.
+The TrustScore and Star Rating are central to our brand, allowing businesses to build trust with new customers and keep existing customers coming back for more.
+You can find out more about the TrustScore and Star Ratings by visiting our Help Center.

 Trustpilot’s marketing assets are official and ready-made graphics, logos, and templates.
 Depending on your Trustpilot plan, you can download and use our marketing assets to showcase your business’ reviews, TrustScore, or Star Rating across all your communication and marketing channels, in both print and digital formats.

 I'm on a free or paid Trustpilot plan

 If you’re on one of our free or paid plans, you can use the resources available in your Trustpilot Business Account.
 You can access your Business Account by visiting b2b.trustpilot.com.